When are programs offered?

 Historical Pastimes

-Replica toys, games, stories, and songs from the 1700s and 1800s help children to learn how children of the past enjoyed their leisure time.
+Replica toys and games from the 1700s and 1800s help children to learn how children of the past enjoyed their leisure time.
 For example, children will see what dolls and action figures looked like in the 1800s and play with old-fashioned toys like Jacob’s ladders and tumbling men.
-This program is appropriate for most ages spanning our youngest preschool visitors to upper-level elementary students.
-This program will be held in our air-conditioned visitors office and is a good choice for hot or inclement weather.
-Due to the space constraints of this room there is a maximum of 30-35 students allowed at a time.
+This program is appropriate for most ages spanning our youngest preschool visitors to 2nd-3rd grade students.
+This program will be held in our air-conditioned tour office and is a good choice for hot or inclement weather.
+Due to the space constraints of this room there is a maximum number of 30 students allowed at a time.

 One Room Schoolhouse